IBMStreams/streamsx.websocket/_docs/100-knowledge_overview.md

 ## Purpose of this toolkit

-The streamsx.cppws toolkit provides the following C++ based operators that can help you to receive text or binary data from the remote client applications via WebSocket (OR) send text or binary data from your IBM Streams applications to external server based applications via WebSocket.
+The streamsx.cppws toolkit provides the following C++ and Java based operators that can help you to receive text or binary data from the remote client and server-based applications via WebSocket and HTTP (OR) send text or binary data from your IBM Streams applications to external client and server-based applications via WebSocket and HTTP.

-1. WebSocketSource
+1. WebSocketSource (server-based)
-2. WebSocketSendReceive    [Will be available in 2Q2020]
+2. WebSocketSendReceive (client-based)
-3. WebSocketSink           [Will be available in 2Q2020]
+3. WebSocketSink (server-based)
+4. HttpPost (client-based) [To send/post text and binary data via HTTP(S)]

-**WebSocketSource** is a source operator that can be used to receive text or binary data from multiple client applications.
-This operator supports message reception via both WebSocket and HTTP on plain as well as secure endpoints.
-Users will get a two-in-one benefit from this operator.
-It can be configured to start a plain or secure WebSocket endpoint for the remote clients to connect and start sending data.
-This is Receive-only from multiple clients.
+**WebSocketSource** by default is a source operator that can be used to receive text or binary data from multiple client applications.
+This operator supports data reception via both WebSocket and HTTP on plain as well as secure TLS endpoints.
+This source operator can optionally be turned into an analytic operator to process/analyze the text or binary data received from the remote clients and then send back a text or binary response back to that same WebSocket or HTTP client.
+Thus, users will get a five-in-one benefit (WebSocket, HTTP, plain, secure and roundtripping) from this operator.
+It can be configured to start a plain or secure WebSocket or HTTP endpoint for the remote clients to connect and start sending and (optionally) receiving data.
+This is Receive-only from multiple clients with an option to make it a Receive-Process-Send operator.
+This operator promotes Many-To-One data access pattern.

-**WebSocketSendReceive** (when released in 2Q2020) is an analytic operator that can be used to initiate a connection to an external WebSocket server based application in order to send and receive text or binary data via that connection.
-This is Send-and-Receive to/from a single server based remote WebSocket application.
+**WebSocketSendReceive** is an analytic operator that can be used to initiate a connection to an external WebSocket server-based application in order to send and receive text or binary data via that connection.
+This is Send-and-Receive to/from a single server-based remote WebSocket application.
+This operator promotes One-To-One data access pattern.

-**WebSocketSink** (when released in 2Q2020) is a sink operator that can be used to send text or binary data to multiple clients.
-It can be configured to start a plain or secure WebSocket endpoint for the remote clients to connect and start. receiving data.
+**WebSocketSink** is a sink operator that can be used to send (broadcast) text or binary data to multiple clients.
+It can be configured to start a plain or secure WebSocket endpoint for the remote clients to connect in order to start receiving data from this operator.
 This is Send-only to multiple clients.
+This operator promotes One-To-Many data access pattern.

-This toolkit also provides an utility operator (HttpPost) to test the optional HTTP(S) message reception feature available in the WebSocketSource operator.
+**HttpPost** is a utility operator provided by this toolkit to test the optional HTTP(S) text or binary data reception feature available in the WebSocketSource operator.
+This utility operator can send text or binary data and receive text or binary data as response from the remote server.
 If other application scenarios see a fit for this utility operator, they can also use it as needed.
 If you clone this toolkit from the IBMStreams GitHub, then you must build this utility operator by running "ant clean" and "ant all" from the com.ibm.streamsx.cppws directory.

 In a Streams application, these operators can either be used together or independent of each other.

 ## Technical positioning of this toolkit
 WebSocket, a computer communication protocol has been in commercial use since 2012 after it became an official IETF standard.
 It enables two-way (full duplex) communication between a client and a remote server over TCP with low overhead when compared to the other Web protocols such as HTTP or HTTPS.
-Another superb benefit of WebSocket is that it can be overlayed on top of HTTP or HTTPS by making the initial connection using HTTP or HTTPS and then upgrading that connection to a full duplex TCP connection to the standard port 80 or port 443 thereby being able to flow through the firewall.
+Another superb benefit of WebSocket is that it can be overlaid on top of HTTP or HTTPS by making the initial connection using HTTP or HTTPS and then upgrading that connection to a full duplex TCP connection to the standard port 80 or port 443 thereby being able to flow through the firewall.

 At a very high level, this toolkit shares the same design goal as two other operators available in a different IBM Streams toolkit named com.ibm.streamsx.inetserver which provides two similar operators written in Java using a built-in Jetty web server.
-The com.ibm.streamsx.cppws provided operators are written using C++ by employing the Boost ASIO facility which is expected to use less CPU and memory and provide a better overall throughput.
+The com.ibm.streamsx.cppws provided operators are written using C++ by employing the most highly regarded C++ Boost library which is expected to use less CPU, memory and provide a better overall throughput with a good cost performance advantage.

-## Requirements for this toolkit
+## Requirements
-There are certain important requirements that need to be satisfied in order to use the IBM Streams cppws toolkit in.
-Streams applications.
+There are certain important requirements that need to be satisfied in order to use the IBM Streams cppws toolkit in Streams applications.
 Such requirements are explained below.

-1. This toolkit uses Websocket to communicate with the remote client and/or server applications.
+1. This toolkit uses WebSocket, HTTP to communicate with the remote client and/or server applications.

-2. On the IBM Streams application development machine (where the application code is compiled to create the application bundle), it is necessary to download and install the boost_1_69_0 as well as the websocketpp version 0.8.1.
+2. On the IBM Streams application development machine (where the application code is compiled to create the application bundle), it is necessary to download and install the boost_1_73_0 as well as the websocketpp version 0.8.2.
 Please note that this is not needed on the Streams application execution machines.
-For the essential steps to meet this requirement, please refer to the above-mentioned documentation URL or a file named cppws-tech-brief.txt available at this tooolkit's top-level directory.
+For the essential steps to meet this requirement, please refer to the next section or a file named cppws-tech-brief.txt available in this toolkit's top-level directory.

-3. It is necessary to create a self signed or Root CA signed TLS/SSL certificate in PEM format and point to that certificate file at the time of starting the IBM Streams application that invokes the WebSocketSource operator present in this toolkit.
-If you don't want to keep pointing to your TLS/SSL certificate file every time you start the IBM Streams application, you can also copy the full certificate file to your Streams application's etc directory as ws-server.pem and compile your application which will then be used by default.
+3. It is necessary to create a self-signed or Root CA signed TLS/SSL certificate in PEM format and point to that certificate file at the time of starting the IBM Streams application that invokes the server-based WebSocketSource and WebSocketSink operators present in this toolkit.
+If you don't want to keep pointing to your TLS/SSL certificate file every time you start the IBM Streams application, you can also copy the full certificate file to your Streams application's `etc` directory as ws-server.pem and compile your application which will then be used by default.
+The other two client-based operators WebSocketSendReceive and HttpPost can optionally be pointed to their own TLS/SSL certificate at the time of getting invoked mainly for the purpose of performing client (mutual) authentication.
+All the four operators in this toolkit can also be pointed with the public certificate of their remote party in order to do trusted server or client (two-way) TLS certificate verification/authentication.

-If you are comfortable with using a self signed TLS/SSL certificate file in your environment, you can follow the instructions given in the following file that is shipped with this toolkit to create your own self signed SSL certificate.
+If you are comfortable with using a self-signed TLS/SSL certificate file in your environment, you can follow the instructions given in the following file that is shipped with this toolkit to create your own self-signed TLS/SSL certificate.

 ```
 <YOUR_CPPWS_TOOLKIT_HOME>/samples/WebSocketSourceTester/etc/creating-a-self-signed-certificate.txt
 ```
+A copy of the text file mentioned above is available in the `etc` directory of every example shipped with this toolkit.
+This file explains different procedures to create client/server-side private certificate as well as the public certificate to share with the remote party that is getting connected to or connected from.
+It also has more details about creating key store and trust store for C++ and Java based client and server applications.